 Ayutthaya Historical Park: Exploring Thailand’s Ancient Capital

-Looking for a stunning historical site in Thailand?
+Looking for a stunning historical city in Thailand?
 Ayutthaya Historical Park, a UNESCO World Heritage Site, offers breathtaking ancient ruins, rich history, and a glimpse into the grandeur of the former Siamese capital.

 The city’s layout was meticulously planned, featuring a grid system of roads, canals, and moats that maximized its strategic position amidst three rivers.
 This advanced hydraulic system provided defense and supported agriculture and daily life.